neoforged/.github/primers/1.21.6/index.md

 ### Element Ordering

 Now, how are elements rendered onto screen?
 In the previous versions, this happened mainly based on the order of the render calls.
-However, the new system sorts elements using a comparator based on four things (in order of priority): the `GuiLayer`, the `ScreenRectangle` scissor, the `RenderPipeline` order, and the element's `z` or depth value.
+However, the new system using two different methods of sorting.
+The first method handles the depth using strata and a linear tree.
+The second method uses a comparator based on three things (in order of priorty): the `ScreenRectangle` scissor, the `RenderPipeline` order, and the `TextureSetup`'s hash code.
 These are all stored on the `GuiElementRenderState` passed to the `GuiRenderState` via `GuiRenderState#submitGuiElement`.

+Once the elements have been ordered, they are rendered starting at a Z of `0`, with each element rendered `0.01` ahead of the previous.

-As a warning, due to the element sort order, certain custom configurations may result in incorrect screen renders (e.g., a transparent element rendering before the background element).
-As such, it is imperative that you understand how the comparator and their assigned values work when sorting elements.
+As a warning, due to the element sort order, certain custom configurations may result in incorrect screen renders.
+As such, it is imperative that you understand how the methods and their assigned values work when sorting elements.

+#### Strata and Trees

+The first method of sorting handles the z-depth an object is rendered at.

+First let's start with the linear tree.
+As the name implies, it is basically a doubly-linked `GuiRenderState$Node` list.
+Each node contains its own list of elements to render.
+Navigating the node list is handled using `GuiRenderState#up` or `down`, where each either gets the next node, or creates a new one if it doesn't exist.
+There are also methods for adding a new node to the top of the list (`upToTop`) or to go back to the previous `node`.
+You can also push a specific node to a stack for use later (`pushCheckpoint` and `backToCheckpoint`) if you don't want to fix the navigation tree.
+Nodes within a given tree are rendered from bottom to top, meaning that `down` will render any elements submitted before the current node, while `up` will render any elements submitted after the current node.

+Then there are strata.
+A stratum is essentially a linear tree.
+Strata are rendered in the order they are created, which means calling `nextStratum` will render all elements after the previous stratum.
+This can be used if you want to group elements into a specific layer.
+There are two things to note: you can not have any checkpoints to create another stratum, and you cannot navigate to a prior stratum.

-#### Gui Layers
+#### The Comparator

-`GuiLayer` is simply an enum which uses its ordinal to determine the order of which elements should be rendered.
-This can be stored via `GuiElementRenderState#layer` For example, elements on the `SCREEN_BACKGROUND` layer will be drawn first, followed by elements on the `SCREEN` layer.
-As this is an enum that relies on ordering, if you want to add new elements, you must make sure your mod loader supports adding arbitrary enum objects or has a separate method of order handling.
+The comparator handles sorting the elements within a given node in a linear tree in a strata.

-#### Screen Rectangle Scissor
+##### Screen Rectangle Scissor

 The `ScreenRectangle` is simply the area that the element is allowed to draw to, stored via `GuiElementRenderState#scissorArea`.
 Elements with no specified `ScreenRectangle` will be ordered first, followed by the minimum Y, the maximum Y, the minimum X, and the maximum X.

-#### Render Pipeline
+##### Render Pipeline

 `RenderPipeline`s define the pipeline used to render some object to the screen, including its shaders, format, uniforms, etc. This is stored via `GuiElementRenderState#pipeline`.
 Pipelines are sorted in the order they are built.
 This means that `RenderPipelines#ENTITY_TRANSLUCENT` will be rendered before `RenderPipelines#GUI` if on the same layer and scissor rectangle.
 As this is a system that relies on classloading constants, if you want to add new elements, make sure your mod loader supports some kind of dynamic pipeline ordering.

-#### Depth

-The element's depth, or `GuiElementRenderState#z`, is the final comparator that determines what element gets rendered first.
-Assuming that all of your submit calls have been through calling one of the `GuiGraphics` methods, the `z` value is based upon the order of the method calls.
-For every submit action, `GuiGraphics` calls `getNextDepth`, which increases the Z value by `0.01`.
+##### Texture Hash Code

+`TextureSetup` defines `Sampler0`, `Sampler1`, and `Sampler2` for use in the render pipelines, stored via `GuiElementRenderState#textureSetup`.
+Elements with no textures will be ordered first, followed by the hash code of the record object.
+Note that this may be non-deterministic as `GpuTexture` does not implement `hashCode`, relying instead on the identity object hash.

 ### GuiElementRenderState

 Now that we understand ordering, what exactly is the `GuiElementRenderState` that we've been using?
 Well essentially, every object rendered to the screen is represented by a `GuiElementRenderState`, from the player seen in the inventory menu to each individual item.
-A `GuiElementRenderState` defines six methods.
-First, there are the common ones used for ordering (`z`, `layer`) and how to render to the screen (`pipeline`, `scissorArea`).
-Then there is the `TextureSetup` (via `textureSetup`) which defines `Sampler0`, `Sampler1`, and `Sampler2` that is used in the shaders when present.
-Finally, `buildVertices` is responsible for filling the buffer with its required vertices.
+A `GuiElementRenderState` defines four methods.
+First, there are the common ones used for ordering and how to render to the screen (`pipeline`, `scissorArea`, `textureSetup`).
+Then there is `buildVertices`, which takes in the `VertexConsumer` to write the vertices to and the z-depth.
 For GUIs, this typically calls `VertexConsumer#addVertexWith2DPose`.

 There are three types of `GuiElementRenderState`s provided by vanilla: `BlitRenderState`, `ColoredRectangleRenderState`, and `GlyphRenderState`. `ColoredRectangleRenderState` and `GlyphRenderState` are simple cases for handling a basic color rectangle and text character, respectively. `BlitRenderState` covers every other case as almost every method eventually writes to a `GpuTexture` which is then consumed by this.